as-cii/terminal-emojify/README.md

 ### Many others

 What about you?
-How do you use it?
-Please, open an issue so that I can include other creative usages of this utility :bow:.
+Please, open an issue describing how you are using it and I will include it here :bow:.

 ## Contributing